Average gas prices climb 25 cents a gallon to $2.89

-CAMARILLO, Calif.
+CAMARILLO, C.A.
 (AP) — The average U.S. price of regular-grade gasoline jumped 25 cents a gallon over the past three weeks to $2.89.

 The highest average price in the nation is $3.86 a gallon in the San Francisco Bay Area.
 The lowest average is $2.48 in Baton Rouge, Louisiana.